Wyze Cam's $20 Camera Is A Shocker (In A Good Way)

 Testing Smoke & CO Detection

-I set up WyzeCam in my kitchen and set my smoke and CO alarms to test mode.
-Unfortunately, even after a few tries, I got nothing.
+We set up WyzeCam in the kitchen and set the smoke and CO alarms to test mode.
+Unfortunately, even after a few tries, we got nothing.

 - You’ll Get A Notification If Your Smoke/CO Alarm Sounds (In Theory)